Doxology: "Praise God, from whom all blessings flow"

 Another doxology in widespread use in English, in some Protestant traditions commonly referred to simply as The Doxology or The Common Doxology, begins "Praise God, from whom all blessings flow".
 The words are thus:

 Praise God, from whom all blessings flow;

 Praise Him, all creatures here below;

 Praise Him above, ye heavenly host;

 Praise Father, Son, and Holy Ghost.
 Amen.

 These words were written in 1674 by Thomas Ken as the final verse of two hymns, "Awake, my soul, and with the sun" and "Glory to thee, my God, this night", intended for morning and evening worship at Winchester College.
-This final verse, separated from its proper hymns and sung to the tune "Old 100th", "Duke Street", "Lasst uns erfreuen", "The Eighth Tune" by Thomas Tallis, among others, frequently marks the dedication of alms or offerings at Sunday worship.
+This final verse, separated from its original hymns and sung to the tune "Old 100th", "Duke Street", "Lasst uns erfreuen", "The Eighth Tune" by Thomas Tallis, among others, frequently marks the dedication of alms or offerings at Sunday worship.

+The traditional version of the Doxology is recited in most congregations of the Methodist Churches, such as the Free Methodist Church and Global Methodist Church.
 The popular Hawaiian version Hoʻonani i ka Makua mau was translated by Hiram Bingham I and is published in hymnals.
 Many Mennonite congregations sing a longer and more embellished setting of this text known as "Dedication Anthem" by Samuel Stanley.
 In Mennonite circles, this doxology is commonly known as "606" for its hymn number in The Mennonite Hymnal [1969], and colloquially known as the "Mennonite National Anthem".
-The traditional version of the Doxology is recited in most congregations of the Methodist Churches, such as the Free Methodist Church and Global Methodist Church.
-Students at Goshen College stand and sing the doxology when 6:06 remains in a soccer game – as long as Goshen is winning the game.
+Students at Goshen College stand and sing the Doxology when 6:06 remains in a soccer game – as long as Goshen is winning the game.

 Some progressive denominations have adopted altered versions of the Doxology in the interest of inclusive language or other considerations.
 For example, some Disciples of Christ congregations eliminate the masculine pronouns.
 Some denominations, such as the Anglican Church of Canada (Common Praise), the United Church of Canada (Voices United), and the United Church of Christ (New Century Hymnal), replace "heavenly host" with a reference to God's love.
 The United Church of Christ version reads:

 Praise God from whom all blessings flow;

 Praise God, all creatures here below;

 Praise God for all that love has done;